-1. The complainant shall meet with the Dean of Instruction to lodge an informal complaint.
-The Dean will evaluate the complaint and let the complainant know if an informal resolution can be achieved.

-2. The complainant can appeal to the President if the complainant is not satisfied with the informal resolution.
+- 1. The complainant shall meet with the Dean of Instruction to lodge an informal complaint.
+The Dean will evaluate the complaint and let the complainant know if an informal resolution can be achieved. - 2.
+The complainant can appeal to the President if the complainant is not satisfied with the informal resolution.
 The President will make a final determination regarding the original complaint and any proposed informal resolutions.

 After receiving a complaint, the College shall make every reasonable effort to attain an informal resolution.
 The informal complaint investigation record may include informal statements from the complainant, witnesses, and/or others deemed by the investigator to have pertinent knowledge of the facts involved in the complaint.
-If an informal resolution of the complaint is accepted by the complainant, and he or she desires no further action, the complainant will sign a statement requesting that no further action be taken and that the informal resolution is accepted by him or her.
+If an informal resolution of the complaint is accepted by the complainant, and he or she desires no further action, the complainant will sign a statement requesting that no further action be taken and that the informal resolution is accepted by him or her information provided when the charge was originally made.
+However, these procedures may be revised to accommodate issues arising during the investigation which were not known to the complainant or the institution when the initial complaint was filed.